Factory reset attempted on Fort Bend Co. Judge's phone amid racist posts investigation, warrant says

-FORT BEND COUNTY, Texas (KTRK) -- Was Fort Bend County Judge KP George trying to reset his cell phone device before investigators seized it?
-Additional details emerging from a warrant last week suggest the county's top elected official may have attempted to ditch evidence implicating him in an alleged fake racist postings scheme.
+FORT BEND COUNTY, Texas (KTRK) -- Was Fort Bend County Judge KP George trying to wipe his cell phone before investigators seized it?
+Additional details emerging from a warrant last week suggest the county's top elected official may have attempted to erase evidence implicating him in an alleged fake racism scheme.

 On Thursday, a grand jury indicted George on a misdemeanor count of misrepresentation of the identity of a candidate.

-The indictment did not specify the election that was allegedly influenced or the candidate who was injured.
-But at the time, George, a Democrat, was running for reelection as county judge against Trever Nehls, the twin brother of Republican U.S. Rep. Troy Nehls.
+At the time, George, a Democrat, was running for re-election as county judge against Trever Nehls, the twin brother of Republican U.S. Rep. Troy Nehls.

 In the warrant, investigators wrote that they arrived at George's home on Sept.
 17 to seize a Samsung device from the county judge, who investigators told him to relinquish his hold on the phone.